Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Introduction

 where by this we mean that the volume forms obtained by the restriction to every $m$-dimensional complex hyperplane of each side of (\ref{eq_generic_nef}) compares as required in (\ref{eq_generic_nef}), cf. \cite[(III.1.6)]{DemCompl}. \end{thm} \end{sloppypar} \begin{rem} Curiously, even though the forms $\omega_{B, 1}, \ldots, \omega_{B, m - 1}$ are Kähler, if these forms are different, then in the proof of Theorem \ref{thm_generic_nef}, we need to apply Theorem \ref{thm_trshld} for a non-Kähler Gauduchon form $\omega_B$, constructed from $\omega_{B, 1}, \ldots, \omega_{B, m - 1}$.
 This was our main motivation to write this article in the current generality.
 However, Theorem \ref{thm_generic_nef} is new even if the forms are equal. \end{rem}

-In conclusion, it seems for us that a proof of the Conjecture should rely either on the techniques of geometric flows or continuity method as in Donaldson \cite{DonaldASD} and Uhlenbeck-Yau \cite{UhlYau}.
-In this vein, the recent apriori bounds on for Monge-Amp\`ere and Hessian equations established by Guo-Phong-Tong \cite{GuoPhongTong} and Guo-Phong-Tong-Wang \cite{GuoPhongTongWang} will likely play an important role.
-We also mention that due to the appearance of the numerical obstructions from Theorem \ref{thm_nonlinstab} and the resemblance of our equation with J-equation, it is very likely that the recent result of Chen \cite{ChenGao} and Datar-Pingali \cite{DatarPingali} on numerical criterion for solutions of J-equation will be useful as well.
+In conclusion, it seems for us that a proof of the Conjecture might rely either on the techniques of geometric flows or continuity method as in Donaldson \cite{DonaldASD} and Uhlenbeck-Yau \cite{UhlYau}.
+In this vein, the recent apriori bounds for Monge-Amp\`ere and Hessian equations established by Guo-Phong-Tong \cite{GuoPhongTong} and Guo-Phong-Tong-Wang \cite{GuoPhongTongWang} will likely play an important role.